 Frederick George Christmas (1867-1938) was initially a decorative artist (1901) and his first position was with Campbell, Smith and Co, London, which he left in 1903.
 In that year he set up with two of the Campbell brothers a new firm, known initially as Campbell and Christmas.
 During this period he made at least one window to the design of W Crane (see this section below) at Holy Trinity, Hull (1907) and the firm made both glass and fittings, as well as a decorative scheme in the chancel of St Mary, Luton (now lost) which dated from 1913.
 It must have been soon after this that Christmas established his own firm, which certainly existed by 1915 and made both glass and fittings.
 The remaining Campbells set up their own firm, known as Campbell Brothers, probably at much the same time.
 From 1918 to 1925 Christmas’s address was in Sedlescombe Road, Fulham (KD/L), after which he appears to have moved elsewhere in north London and later to West Brompton.
-He lived from 1935 in Balwer Street and then in Shepherd’s Bush Green, where his business was still listed in 1942 (ibid); as so often, the identity of those carrying on the business is unknown.
+He lived from 1935 in Balwer Street and then in Shepherd’s Bush Green, where his business was still listed in 1942 (ibid); as so often, the identity of those continuing the business is unknown.

 Glass: East Grinstead, – St Swithun; Warnham